zzxwill/oss/intl.en-US/API Reference/Bucket operations/GetBucketLogging.md

 # GetBucketLogging {#reference_mm3_zwv_tdb .reference}

-GetBucketLogging is used to view the access log configurations of a bucket.
+Views the access logging configuration of a bucket.
+Only the owner of a bucket can view the access logging configuration of the bucket.

 ## Request syntax {#section_cjt_lgw_bz .section}